-Forensic scientists contribute to police investigations by collecting, preserving and analysing scientific evidence.
-The work they carry out is incredibly important as the reliability of other crime-solving methods such as eyewitness testimony and confession evidence is often dependent on the use of forensics.
+Contributing to police investigations by collecting, preserving and analysing scientific evidence, the work of forensic scientists is essential as the reliability of other crime-solving methods such as eyewitness testimony and confession evidence is often dependent on the use of forensics.

 With cyber and financial crime on the rise, forensic science will inevitably become even more important to the UK justice system in the future.